hipe/tmx/kiss-rdb-doc/853-filetree-schemas.md

 ## why constrain ourselves?

-recall from our README that a central design tenet is to be human readable and easy to work with and easy to understand. with these principles in mind
+recall from our README that a central design tenet is to be human-readable and easy to work with and easy to understand. with these principles in mind
 (and without knowing yet what we mean by "entity"),